Description:

 The shape of its head with a long bill and crest at the back is reminiscent of a hammer, which has given this species its name.

-The hamerkop is sufficiently distinct to be placed in its own family Scopidae.
+The Hamerkop is sufficiently distinct to be placed in its own family Scopidae.

 Recent studies have found that its closest relatives are the pelicans and shoebill.